DylanKane17/DylanKane17/README.md

 - ⚡ Fun fact: ...
 -->

-My background in studio art informs my desire to create web applications that are visually-engaging and purposeful.
+With a background in studio art, I bring a strong eye for design, composition, and creativity into application development, ensuring my projects are both functional and visually engaging.
+I'm passionate about exploring and experimenting with open-source AI platforms, integrating them into projects that push creativity and functionality.

 - 🔭 I’m currently working on a diary app to document writing sessions.
 I'm learning Firebase user authentication and database management along the way